c128lib/Reference/Kernal.md

 ## 65448 $FFA8 CIOUT <a name="FFA8"></a>
 CIOUT is a low-level serial I/O utility to transmit a single byte to the current serial bus LISTENer using full handshaking.
 To prepare for this routine, a device must first have been established as a LISTENer (see [LISTEN](##FFB4)) and passed a secondary address if necessary (see [SECOND](#FF93)).
 The byte is passed in A. Serial output data is buffered by one character, with the last character being transmitted with EOI after a call to [UNLSN](#FFAE).
 Most applications should use the higher level I/O routines; see BSOUT.

+## 65451 $FFAB UNTLK <a name="FFAB"></a>
+UNTLK is a low-level Kernal serial bus routine that sends and UNTALK command to all serial bus devices.
+It commands all TALKing devices to sop sending data.
+(Most applications should us the higher-level I/O routines; see CLRCHN).

+## 65454 $FFAE UNLSN <a name="FFAE"></a>
+UNLSN is a low-level Kernal serial bus routine that sends an UNLISTEN command to all serial bus devices.
+It commands all LISTENing devices to stop reading data.
+(Most applications should us the higher-level I/O routines; see CLRCHN)

 ## 65457 $FFB1 LISTEN <a name="FFB1"></a>
-LISTEN is a low-level Kernal serial bus routine that sends a LISTEN command to the serial bus device in .A.
-It commands the device to start reading data.
+LISTEN is a low-level Kernal serial bus routine that sends a LISTEN command to the serial bus device in A. It commands the device to start reading data.
 Most applications should use the higher-level I/O routines; see CHKOUT.

+## 65460 $FFB4 TALK <a name="FFB4"></a>
+TALK is a low-level Kernal serial bus routine that sends a TALK command to the serial bus device in A. It commands the device to start sending data.
+(Most applications should use the higher-level I/O routines; see CHKIN.)

+## 65463 $FFB7 READST <a name="FFB7"></a>
+READST (alias READSS) returns the status byte associated with the last I/O operation (serial, cassette or RS-232) performed.
+Serial and cassette tape operations update STATUS ([144/$90](0000#90)) and RS-232 I/O updates RSSTAT ($0A14).
+Note that to simulate an ACIA, RSSTAT is cleared after it is read via READST.
+The last I/O operation is determined by the contents of FA ([186/$BA](0000#BA)); thus applications that drive I/O devices using the lower-level Kernal calls should not use READST.

+## 65466 $FFBA SETLFS <a name="FFBA"></a>
+SETLFS sets the logical file number (LA, $B8), device number (FA, $BA) and secondary address (SA, $B9) for the higher-level Kernal I/O routines.
+The LA must be unique among OPENed files and is used to identify specific files for I/O operations.
+The device number rangs is 0 to 31 and is used to target I/O. The SA is a command to be sent to the indicated device, usually to place it in a particular mode.
+If the SA is not needed, the Y register should pass $FF.
+SETLFS is often used along with SETNAM and SETBNK calls prior to OPENs.
+See the Kernal OPEN, LOAD and SAVE calls for examples.

+## 65466 $FFBD SETNAM <a name="FFBd"></a>
+SETNAM sets up the filename or command string for higher-level Kernal I/O calls such as OPEN, LOAD and SAVE.
+The string (filename or command) length is passed in A and updates FNLEN ($B7).
+The address of the string is passed in X (low) and Y (high).
+See the companion call, SETBNK, which specifies in which RAM bank the string is found.
+If there is no string, SETNAM should still be called and a null ($00) length specified (the address does not matter).
+SETNAM is often used along with SETBNK and SETLFS calls prior to OPENs.
+See the Kernal OPEN, LOAD and SAVE calls for examples.

 ## 65472 $FFC0 OPEN <a name="FFC0"></a>
 OPEN prepares a logical file for I/O operations.
-It creates a unique entry in the Kernal logical file tables LAT ($0362), FAT ($36C) and SAT ($0376) using its index LDTND ([152/$98](0000#98)) and data supplied by the user via SETLFS.
+It creates a unique entry in the Kernal logical file tables LAT ($0362), FAT ($036C) and SAT ($0376) using its index LDTND ([152/$98](0000#98)) and data supplied by the user via SETLFS.
 There can be up to then logical files OPENed simultaneously.
 OPEN performs device-specific opening tasks for serial, cassette and RS-232 devices, including clearing the previous status and transmitting any given filename or command string supplied by the user via SETNAM and SETBNK.
 The I/O status is updated appropriately and can be read via READST.

 The path to OPEN is through an indirect RAM vector at $031A.
 Applications may therefor provide their own OPEN procedures or supplement the system's by redirecting this vector to their own routine.

 ## 65475 $FFC3 CLOSE <a name="FFC3"></a>
-CLOSE removes the logical file (LA) passed in .A from the logical file tables and performs device-specific closing tasks.
+CLOSE removes the logical file (LA) passed in A from the logical file tables and performs device-specific closing tasks.
 Keyboard, screen and any unOPENed files pass through.
 Cassette files opened for output are closed by writing the last buffer and (optionally) an EOT mark.
 RS-232 I/O devices are reset, losing any buffered data.
 Serial files are closed by transmitting a CLOSE command (if an SA was given when it was opened), sending any buffered character, and UNLSNing the bus.
 There is a special provision incorporated into the CLOSE routine of systems featuring a BASIC DOS command.
 If the following conditions are all true, a full CLOSE is not performed; the table entry is removed but a CLOSE command is not transmitted to the device.
 This allows the disk command channel to be properly OPENed and CLOSEd without the disk operating system closing all files on its end:
 <pre>
 .C = 1	->	indicates special CLOSE